Studio Ghibli Museum: Guaranteed Tour

 All bookings is payable via Stripe (Booking Checkout) or PayPal.
 Confirmations regarding your booking will be sent at least 10 days before your activity date.

-- We will charge a cancellation fee of 100% if booking is cancelled 30 days or less before event
+- Cancellation fee of 100% if booking is cancelled 7 days or less before event

 The following rules were set by Ghibli Museum to make your stay at the museum pleasant, safe and comfortable: